HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/index.md

 Search V2 Authoring, as part of its initial release for CF227, offers the following capabilities:

-- Using the new Search page in DX once it is enabled.
+- Access the new Search page in DX after it has been enabled.
 - Perform searches using a query input field.
 - Display and sort search results using a datagrid with title, name, status, author, last modified date, and location columns.
 - Allow a search result item to be opened on Edit or Read mode in the same browsing tab while retaining search results in closed dialog.